Saxenda

 Never share your needles or Saxenda pen with anyone else.
 Saxenda must be prescribed to you.

-You will always be given enough needles when you request your Saxenda pen from us.
+You’ll always be given enough needles when you request Saxenda from ZAVA.
 If you need more, speak to your online doctor.
 If a needle is bent or damaged do not use it.

 -